UANATACA/ONESHOT-REPO/oneshot_gui.md

 1. The business application creates a new digital signature request, providing all required user data
 2. One-Shot Optimizer returns an identifier for the certificate request
 3. The business application provides the documents to be signed by the end user
-4. The business application retrieve the service contract
+4. The business application retrieves the service contract
 5. The business application shows the documents to be signed and the service contract to its end user
 6. After reviewing the documents, the end user agrees to sign them
 7. The client application starts the signature process with an authentication method provided by the client
 8. One-Shot Optimizer takes care of computing the hash of the documents to be signed in the business layer
-9. Hashes are sent together with the request identifier and an id of the busuness authentication method to Uanataca Services
+9. Hashes are sent together with the request identifier and an id of the business authentication method to Uanataca Services
 10. The end user signature certificate is generated and used to sign the hashes
 11. The signed hashes and the signature identifier are returned to the One-Shot Optimizer
 12. One-Shot Optimizer generates the signed document envelopment, combining the original documents with the signed hashes